Mongolian Death Worm

 Meet The Mongolian Death Worm, The Cryptid Armed With Spikes, Venom, And Electric Shocks

-According to sightings, the Mongolian death worm is a long, sausage-like sandworm, dark red in color with spikes jutting out of both ends of its shapeless body.
+According to decades’ worth of alleged sightings, rumors, and legends, the Mongolian Death Worm is a long, sausage-like sandworm, dark red in color with spikes jutting out of both ends of its slithering body.

-Wikimedia CommonsAn illustration of a fictional giant sandworm described in Frank Herbert’s sci-fi novel Dune.
+Wikimedia CommonsAn illustration of a fictional giant sandworm described in Frank Herbert’s sci-fi novel Dune, a creature some believe was inspired by the Mongolian Death Worm.

 Mongolia’s nomadic tribes call it allghoi khorkhoi, which translates roughly to intestine worm, due to its alleged resemblance to the insides of a cow.
 The worm-like creature with blood-red skin is said to reach up to five feet in length.